 The youthful appeal of compact SUVs has also encouraged some car makers to offer models with a wide range of customisation options.

-The new Volvo XC40, for example, will offer a broad colour palette offering dozens of possible exterior and interior combinations – including the option of a contrasting roof.
+The Volvo XC40, for example, will offer a broad colour palette offering dozens of possible exterior and interior combinations – including the option of a contrasting roof.
 There will also be a wide selection of distinctive trims and materials.

-First Ever Volvo XC40 Quick Guide
+Volvo XC40 Quick Guide

 The XC40 is the first Volvo SUV to enter the compact segment.
 It is designed to simplify your life with an ingenious approach to cabin storage, clever connectivity including smartphone integration and wireless smartphone charging, and available with optional technology such as 360-degree camera and Volvo’s Pilot Assist driving system.